Reduced registration fee

 1. Applicants who paid a regular registration fee for the event before applying for an RRF cannot be taken into consideration for the RRF for the same event, since refunds are not possible

 2. An RRF applicant is not eligible to receive the reduced fee for consecutive events.
-E.g.: a participant registered as an RRF recipient for the 2024 Congress in Amsterdam is not eligible to receive it for the 2025 Symposium in Prague)
+E.g.: a participant registered as an RRF recipient for the 2025 Congress in Paris is not eligible to receive it for the 2026 Symposium in Athens.

 3. A candidate applying for more than one grant (e.g. EADV Scholarship, Country Grant, etc.) can be selected only once within the same EADV Congress or Symposium